Follow the Water Bearer:

 Not a member?

-Join us LIVE online as we bring you Peter Woodbury, MSW’s Friday morning presentation, part of our
+Join us as we bring you Peter Woodbury, MSW’s presentation, Follow the Water Bearer - Jesus' Message of Oneness for the Aquarian Age, part of our

 Watch from the convenience and comfort of your own home via desktop computer, laptop, tablet, or

 even your smart phone, and enjoy this special presentation on-demand at your convenience as well.

 Featuring popular Cayce teacher, psychotherapist, and hypnotherapist Peter Woodbury, MSW, this

 program explores one of the most important and often-emphasized concepts from the readings–

 Oneness.
 The Oneness of God, oneness of our relationships, oneness of force, oneness of time, oneness

 of purpose, oneness in every effort.
 In these challenging times, this message is more important than